Durham's Black-Led Entrepreneurship: Black Wall Street to Today

 What you may not have read in your school textbooks was the thrilling historical narrative of Durham's unapologetic position as successful urban epicenter at the turn of the century.
-Thriving among the likes of Tulsa, OK and Richmond, VA, Durham's tireless communities of color bolstered the construction of early Durham with black-owned brick and the origination of black-owned banks, rising despite the searing systemic wounds of post-Civil War, Jim Crow America.
+Thriving among the likes of Tulsa, OK and Richmond, VA, Durham's tireless communities of color bolstered the construction of early Durham.
+Black-owned brick and black-owned banks rose despite the searing systemic wounds of Jim Crow America.

 Don't sleep on this history.

 The very first African American bank and second-oldest minority-owned bank in the United States (Mechanics and Farmers Bank) was founded here.
 Durham was also home to North Carolina Mutual Life Insurance, which to this day remains the largest and oldest African American life insurance company.
 African Americans created the Hayti neighborhood and it developed into a thriving business and residential district that received national acclaim, including written praise from W. E. B. du Bois and Booker T. Washington.
 Around the same time, the desire to provide educational opportunities for blacks resulted in the founding of Dr. James E. Shepard's National Religious Training School and Chautauqua, which later became North Carolina Central University (NCCU).

 Black Bull City entrepreneurs were future thinkers before the future arrived.
 NC Central alum and co-founder of Kompleks Creative Tobias Rose is a testament to forward-thinking design.
 The self-proclaimed 'dope' creative agency takes its talents nationwide, and has proudly bolstered the brands of local partners since 2001.
 They're also responsible for the logo and brand behind the City of Durham's sesquicentennial, as well as durham150.org.